AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/cloud-manager.md

 The overall flow is simple and intuitive even if you do not yet have extensive experience with Cloud Manager.

 1. The administrator creates a front end pipeline in Cloud Manager.
 The pipeline orchestrates the deployment of code from a git repository to an AEM environment.
-1. The administrator creates a new site using a site theme.
+1. The administrator creates a new site using a site template.
-1. The administrator exports the theme and provides it to the front end developer along with credentials for the git repository.
+1. The administrator exports the site theme and provides it to the front end developer along with credentials for the git repository.
 1. The front end developer customizes the theme, testing it using actual content from the site using a proxy.
 1. The front end developer commits the changes to the git repository.
-1. The administrator executes the pipeline to deploy the customizations.
+1. The administrator executes the pipeline to deploy the theme customizations.

 The major advantage of using the Quick Site Creation tool is that the pure front end developer is only responsible for a single step in this process: the actual customization.
 The front end developer has no interaction with AEM or needs any knowledge of the system.